dannysu/hakyll-blog/posts/2014-06-28-attitude-towards-the-impossible.markdown

 The specifics here isn't relevant to my feeling though.
 What I realized is that big companies don't necessarily know what to do.
 They don't always have the type of people that make things happen.
+It's much harder to steer a giant ship without everything clicking already.
 Also, many things can be attempted with much less resources as long as you have a great team.
 These realizations contribute to my feeling that things are not so impossible.
 Sometimes people might ask "What if certain big company get into the same space?" as if success is guaranteed for big companies.
 The real challenge for my team and anyone else is whether we can build something people want.
 Solve that and Goliath is no more.

 <br>